AI-Commandos/LLaMa2lang/README.md

+# 🚀 Now with LLaMa3 support 🚀

-# LLaMa2lang v0.5
+# LLaMa2lang v0.6
-This repository contains convenience scripts to finetune LLaMa2-7b (or any other foundation model) for chat towards any language (that isn't English).
-The rationale behind this is that LLaMa2 is trained on primarily English data and while it works to some extent for other languages, its performance is poor compared to English.
+This repository contains convenience scripts to finetune LLaMa3-8B (or any other foundation model) for chat towards any language (that isn't English).
+The rationale behind this is that LLaMa3 is trained on primarily English data and while it works to some extent for other languages, its performance is poor compared to English.

 # TL;DR